freundTech/kit-slides-typst/kit-slides.typ

 }

 #let kit-color-block(title: [], color: [], body) = {
-  // 80% is a rought heuristic, that produces the correct result for all predefined colors.
+  // 80% is a rough heuristic, that produces the correct result for all predefined colors.
   // Might be adjusted in the future let title-color = if luma(color).components().at(0) >= 80% {
     black